 Methodology

-Comparison periods: June-November 2022 (pre-AI) and November 2024-April 2025 (100% AI-collaborative), chosen for consistent activity levels.
+Comparison periods: June-November 2022 (pre-AI) and November 2024-April 2025 (mature human-in-the-loop AI collaboration, before agentic tools became widespread), chosen for consistent activity levels.

 Data Source: All accessible GitHub repositories.
 Documentation-only commits to www.cyberchitta.cc were excluded from productivity metrics but retained for session boundaries.